 The Peak Design Everyday Sling 3L is an adjustable camera bag designed to carry a camera with one to two lenses with a handy internal divider and small pockets for accessories.
 Our testers were able to fit their large mirrorless camera with one lens already attached, and two small prime lenses into the nicely padded interior with ease.
 With a capacity of 3 liters, this sling makes a great everyday carrying case.
 You can also purchase their larger model, which at 6 liters makes for a more serious bag.
 Its sling is designed to be carried as a cross-shoulder bag but can also be adjusted to be worn around the hips.
 Two external carry straps allow handy accessories like a tripod to be attached to the outside.
 Peak Design is a desirable brand for any photographer, as they are known to make high-quality camera accessories, and this attractive sling is sure to make the photographer in your life very happy.

 Peak Design products come at a high cost, and the Everyday Sling is no different.
-But this valuable item is practical and attractive with a lifetime guarantee and is sure to be loved by intermediate and pro photographers alike.
+But this valuable item is practical and attractive and is sure to be loved by intermediate and pro photographers alike.